There is not a prescribed text for the course.

 Obstfeld, Maurice, Kenneth Rogoff,

-economy focused presentation but probably the best macroeconomics book
+focused presentation but probably the best macroeconomics book available at

 following their presentation